What Is a Medical Laboratory Technician? And How to Become One

 [Featured image] Two lab technicians in white coats and gloves work in a medical lab.
 One is typing on a computer and the other is looking at a specimen under a microscope.

 Medical laboratory technicians play a vital role in the effective diagnosis and treatment of patients.
-You are expected to collect samples and perform tests to support doctors and other medical professionals as they detect diseases and treat patients.
+You will collect samples and perform tests to support doctors and other medical professionals as they detect diseases and treat patients.

-Jobs in health care, including medical laboratory technicians, are expected to increase 13 percent from 2021 to 2031 [1].
-That means there are plenty of opportunities to pursue a career in health care, especially one that allows you to work hands-on in a laboratory supporting cutting-edge research.
+Jobs in health care, including medical laboratory technicians, will likely increase at a faster-than-average pace, according to projections from 2023 to 2033 [1].
+That means you will have plenty of opportunities to pursue a career in health care, especially one that allows you to work hands-on in a laboratory supporting cutting-edge research.

-Let’s take a closer look at what medical lab technicians do and how you can get started in this career.
+Take a closer look at what medical lab technicians do and how you can begin this career.

 Medical laboratory technician responsibilities